 In the USA, work had been underway since the 1860s to get women the vote and on an equal standing with men.
 The NWSA and AWSA both formed in 1869 with the aim of passing a constitutional amendment to allow women to vote.
 They combined to form NAWSA in 1890, heralding in a new age of radical first-wave feminists, such as Alice Paul, Margaret Sanger and Ida B. Wells.
 Despite all this activism, nothing was achieved on a national scale until 1920, with the passage of the 19th Amendment allowing women over 21 to vote in federal elections.
 Arguably, the aforementioned passage of federal legislation in Canada was the push that America needed to finally grant emancipation to women, as both American women and American politicians thought that if they could do it, why can’t we?

 Could it just be coincidence that all these things happened in 1919?
 Well, of course it could be.
 It’s not like feminism simply exploded in 1919 with no background work, but it’s arguably one of the first years in which we see genuine global change.
-However, what we can see is the start of trends that have continued into modern-day feminism, for example the sort of militant behaviour that is considered to be synonymous with the Radical Feminists of the 1970s to the present day, spear-headed by women such as Germaine Greer, Betty Friedan and Gloria Steinem (pictured right).
+However, what we can see is the start of trends that have continued into modern-day feminism, for example the sort of militant behaviour that is considered to be synonymous with the Radical Feminists of the 1970s to the present day, spear-headed by women such as Germaine Greer, Betty Friedan and Gloria Steinem (pictured left).
 Lady Astor, for example, was notorious for what was then described as cruelty, but what we would now class as strength and determination.
 Lady Astor may well have bucked the trend of all-male Parliaments, but today 191 MPs are women, including our current (at time of writing) Prime Minister.
 This obviously does not point to a truly egalitarian state, but in comparison to 1919, it is certainly a step in the right direction.

 Debate will always surround the feminist agenda, and when the real beginnings of change actually came about.
 1919 was certainly a turning-point for many women, but only as long as they were white and middle-class.
 Black women in the USA, for instance, faced legal oppression right up until the mid-1960s with the passage of the Civil Rights and Voting Rights Acts; the first black woman to enter the House of Commons was Diane Abbott in 1987.
 Constance Markievicz was actually the first woman ever elected to the British Parliament in 1918 but wasn’t allowed to take her seat because she was Irish.
 Women in many countries across still haven’t got the right to an education, never mind a right to vote.